 How to Connect to the MySQL Database

 For the MySQL database to work as intended, you will need a script calling or querying the database for the information it stores.
-To accomplish this, you must connect your script to the database with a configuration file.
+You must connect your script to the database with a configuration file to accomplish this.

 Please check out this article to know where to locate your configuration file:

 Are you looking for instructions on how to connect to MySQL remotely?
-If so, please visit the article, How to Connect to MySQL Remotely, for instructions.
+If so, please visit the article, How to Connect to MySQL Remotely.